rithmschool/react_curriculum/Unit-02/01-react_router.md

 ### Exercises

+Complete the react router [makeup mega market application](https://github.com/rithmschool/react_curriculum_exercises/blob/master/Unit-02/01-react-router/README.md)

-Build a simple todo application but use the router for the following routes:
+Once you've completed that, try refactoring your todo application.
+Use the router for the following routes:

 - `/todos` - list all of your todos
 - `/todos/new` - render a form to create a new todos